ekam-g/CacheStore/README.md

 ## How does this database value handle null?

-This database has an write null feature to write a null key.
+This database has a write null feature to write a null key.
 If the null key is read when your read a txt it returns

 ```
 {